Course Overview

 • Online happy hours

-• Class slack channel
+• Class Discord server

 Zoom Lectures

-The course will consist of 10 two-hour synchronous zoom lectures on Tuesday January 30; February 6, 13, 20, 27; March 5, 12, 19, 26; and April 2 from 1:30-3:30pm EST.
+The course will consist of 13 two-hour synchronous zoom lectures on Tuesdays (and one Thursday) between February 3 and April 30 from 1:30-3:30pm EST.

 We want our lectures to be participatory, and so ask students to attend with cameras on, ready to discuss the readings.
 Specifically, reading groups will be assigned specific papers to read, and we will call on group members during lecture to discuss papers.
 Lectures will not be recorded, though we will post slides.